hansonxyz/xyzconnect/README.md

 ## Current Limitations

-- MMS send is not yet implemented (receive and view works)
+- MMS send is not yet implemented (Android companion app limitation)
-- macOS DMG must be built on a Mac (cannot cross-compile)
+- macOS DMG not yet available (I need a mac to do this)
-- No end-to-end encryption beyond TLS on the local network

 ## License